CNuge/snp-placer/README.md

 		python filter_sam.py input_sam_file.sam -p example_name_primary.sam -s example_name_secondary.sam

-### `place_snps.py` - place snps from the short sequences into the genome
+### `place_snps.py` - Place the snps from the short sequences into the correct position on the genome

 Take a list of short sequence reads and filtered .sam file and accurately place the snps on the short reads in the context of the larger genome (the .sam file's subject sequences, the short reads are the .sam file's query sequences).

-The information is turned into a .vcf file for future use.
+The output is in .vcf format.
+Default output name is `placed_snps.vcf`, change this with the `-o` flag.